-29. Structural reforms are becoming an increasingly important element in Fund policy advice, as it has become clear that there is a close connection between macroeconomic policies and the underlying economic environment.
+Structural reforms are becoming an increasingly important element in Fund policy advice, as it has become clear that there is a close connection between macroeconomic policies and the underlying economic environment.
 While the issues differ across regions, in western Europe the focus has been on ways to increase competition in domestic markets.
 Indeed, European leaders at a number of recent summits have embraced this objective, most notably at Lisbon in 2001.

-30. Greater competition in product and labor markets clearly benefits an economy through ensuring more efficient allocation of resources and making markets more flexible in the face of shocks.
+Greater competition in product and labor markets clearly benefits an economy through ensuring more efficient allocation of resources and making markets more flexible in the face of shocks.
 However, it has proved difficult to use macroeconomic models to provide quantitative assessments of these gains.
-This partly reflects difficulties in measuring such concepts as levels of competition or institutional quality, as well as the issue of how reduced form-relationships identified by regression analysis might change if policies are directed at improving them-another example of the Lucas critique.
+This partly reflects difficulties in measuring such concepts as levels of competition or institutional quality, as well as the issue of how reduced-form relationships identified by regression analysis might change if policies are directed at improving them-another example of the Lucas critique.

-31. Work using policy models loosely tied to theory has relied heavily on microeconomic studies, which provided estimates of how regulatory changes would impact a range of variables that were then incorporated exogenously in model simulations.
+Work using policy models loosely tied to theory has relied heavily on microeconomic studies, which provided estimates of how regulatory changes would affect a range of variables that were then incorporated exogenously in model simulations.
 A good example of such an approach is the 1997 OECD Report on Regulatory Reform (OECD, 1997).
-Detailed microeconomic studies were performed that estimated the benefits of comprehensive reform in five highly regulated industries comprising around 20 percent of output in the United States, Japan, Germany, France, and the United Kingdom.
+Detailed microeconomic studies were performed that estimated the benefits of comprehensive reform in five highly regulated industries representing around 20 percent of output in the United States, Japan, Germany, France, and the United Kingdom.
 The studies measured how such reforms would reduce prices of these goods, raise productivity in the sector, and affect employment.
-The aggregate impacts across all five sectors were then fed into a macroeconomic model by exogenously changing labor efficiency, employment, prices, and (through the erosion of rent sharing) wages.
-The main lesson from these simulations was that if the gains in labor efficiency were not fully captured by higher wages in the affected sectors, modest additional increases in output could occur elsewhere in the economy.
-Focusing the euro area, the results suggest that the initial increase in real GDP found in the microeconomic studies of 4 percent could rise by a further percentage point.
-However, the bulk of the effects derive from the initial microeconomic studies, with limited addition information coming from the macroeconomic model simulations.
+The aggregate effects across all five sectors were then fed into a macroeconomic model by exogenously changing labor efficiency, employment, prices, and (through the erosion of rent sharing) wages.
+The main lesson from these simulations was that if the gains in labor